SwissSign-AG/RaApi/go/docs/Product.md

 `func (o *Product) UnsetExpirationDate()`

 UnsetExpirationDate ensures that no value is present for ExpirationDate, not even an explicit nil
+### GetAllowAdditionalIssuanceNotificationRecipients

+`func (o *Product) GetAllowAdditionalIssuanceNotificationRecipients() bool`

+GetAllowAdditionalIssuanceNotificationRecipients returns the AllowAdditionalIssuanceNotificationRecipients field if non-nil, zero value otherwise.

+### GetAllowAdditionalIssuanceNotificationRecipientsOk

+`func (o *Product) GetAllowAdditionalIssuanceNotificationRecipientsOk() (*bool, bool)`

+GetAllowAdditionalIssuanceNotificationRecipientsOk returns a tuple with the AllowAdditionalIssuanceNotificationRecipients field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAllowAdditionalIssuanceNotificationRecipients

+`func (o *Product) SetAllowAdditionalIssuanceNotificationRecipients(v bool)`

+SetAllowAdditionalIssuanceNotificationRecipients sets AllowAdditionalIssuanceNotificationRecipients field to given value.

+### GetAllowAdditionalRevocationNotificationRecipients

+`func (o *Product) GetAllowAdditionalRevocationNotificationRecipients() bool`

+GetAllowAdditionalRevocationNotificationRecipients returns the AllowAdditionalRevocationNotificationRecipients field if non-nil, zero value otherwise.

+### GetAllowAdditionalRevocationNotificationRecipientsOk

+`func (o *Product) GetAllowAdditionalRevocationNotificationRecipientsOk() (*bool, bool)`

+GetAllowAdditionalRevocationNotificationRecipientsOk returns a tuple with the AllowAdditionalRevocationNotificationRecipients field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAllowAdditionalRevocationNotificationRecipients

+`func (o *Product) SetAllowAdditionalRevocationNotificationRecipients(v bool)`

+SetAllowAdditionalRevocationNotificationRecipients sets AllowAdditionalRevocationNotificationRecipients field to given value.

+### GetAllowAdditionalRenewalNotificationRecipients

+`func (o *Product) GetAllowAdditionalRenewalNotificationRecipients() bool`

+GetAllowAdditionalRenewalNotificationRecipients returns the AllowAdditionalRenewalNotificationRecipients field if non-nil, zero value otherwise.

+### GetAllowAdditionalRenewalNotificationRecipientsOk

+`func (o *Product) GetAllowAdditionalRenewalNotificationRecipientsOk() (*bool, bool)`

+GetAllowAdditionalRenewalNotificationRecipientsOk returns a tuple with the AllowAdditionalRenewalNotificationRecipients field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAllowAdditionalRenewalNotificationRecipients

+`func (o *Product) SetAllowAdditionalRenewalNotificationRecipients(v bool)`

+SetAllowAdditionalRenewalNotificationRecipients sets AllowAdditionalRenewalNotificationRecipients field to given value.

+### GetAllowAdditionalAuthorizationNotificationRecipients

+`func (o *Product) GetAllowAdditionalAuthorizationNotificationRecipients() bool`

+GetAllowAdditionalAuthorizationNotificationRecipients returns the AllowAdditionalAuthorizationNotificationRecipients field if non-nil, zero value otherwise.

+### GetAllowAdditionalAuthorizationNotificationRecipientsOk

+`func (o *Product) GetAllowAdditionalAuthorizationNotificationRecipientsOk() (*bool, bool)`

+GetAllowAdditionalAuthorizationNotificationRecipientsOk returns a tuple with the AllowAdditionalAuthorizationNotificationRecipients field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAllowAdditionalAuthorizationNotificationRecipients

+`func (o *Product) SetAllowAdditionalAuthorizationNotificationRecipients(v bool)`

+SetAllowAdditionalAuthorizationNotificationRecipients sets AllowAdditionalAuthorizationNotificationRecipients field to given value.

+### GetAllowAdditionalAuthorizationAcceptedNotificationRecipients

+`func (o *Product) GetAllowAdditionalAuthorizationAcceptedNotificationRecipients() bool`

+GetAllowAdditionalAuthorizationAcceptedNotificationRecipients returns the AllowAdditionalAuthorizationAcceptedNotificationRecipients field if non-nil, zero value otherwise.

+### GetAllowAdditionalAuthorizationAcceptedNotificationRecipientsOk

+`func (o *Product) GetAllowAdditionalAuthorizationAcceptedNotificationRecipientsOk() (*bool, bool)`

+GetAllowAdditionalAuthorizationAcceptedNotificationRecipientsOk returns a tuple with the AllowAdditionalAuthorizationAcceptedNotificationRecipients field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAllowAdditionalAuthorizationAcceptedNotificationRecipients

+`func (o *Product) SetAllowAdditionalAuthorizationAcceptedNotificationRecipients(v bool)`

+SetAllowAdditionalAuthorizationAcceptedNotificationRecipients sets AllowAdditionalAuthorizationAcceptedNotificationRecipients field to given value.

+### GetAllowAdditionalAuthorizationRejectedNotificationRecipients

+`func (o *Product) GetAllowAdditionalAuthorizationRejectedNotificationRecipients() bool`

+GetAllowAdditionalAuthorizationRejectedNotificationRecipients returns the AllowAdditionalAuthorizationRejectedNotificationRecipients field if non-nil, zero value otherwise.

+### GetAllowAdditionalAuthorizationRejectedNotificationRecipientsOk

+`func (o *Product) GetAllowAdditionalAuthorizationRejectedNotificationRecipientsOk() (*bool, bool)`

+GetAllowAdditionalAuthorizationRejectedNotificationRecipientsOk returns a tuple with the AllowAdditionalAuthorizationRejectedNotificationRecipients field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAllowAdditionalAuthorizationRejectedNotificationRecipients

+`func (o *Product) SetAllowAdditionalAuthorizationRejectedNotificationRecipients(v bool)`

+SetAllowAdditionalAuthorizationRejectedNotificationRecipients sets AllowAdditionalAuthorizationRejectedNotificationRecipients field to given value.

+### GetIsCABDNSValidationRequired

+`func (o *Product) GetIsCABDNSValidationRequired() bool`

+GetIsCABDNSValidationRequired returns the IsCABDNSValidationRequired field if non-nil, zero value otherwise.

+### GetIsCABDNSValidationRequiredOk

+`func (o *Product) GetIsCABDNSValidationRequiredOk() (*bool, bool)`

+GetIsCABDNSValidationRequiredOk returns a tuple with the IsCABDNSValidationRequired field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIsCABDNSValidationRequired

+`func (o *Product) SetIsCABDNSValidationRequired(v bool)`

+SetIsCABDNSValidationRequired sets IsCABDNSValidationRequired field to given value.

+### GetAllowAdditionalCABDNSNotificationRecipients

+`func (o *Product) GetAllowAdditionalCABDNSNotificationRecipients() bool`

+GetAllowAdditionalCABDNSNotificationRecipients returns the AllowAdditionalCABDNSNotificationRecipients field if non-nil, zero value otherwise.

+### GetAllowAdditionalCABDNSNotificationRecipientsOk

+`func (o *Product) GetAllowAdditionalCABDNSNotificationRecipientsOk() (*bool, bool)`

+GetAllowAdditionalCABDNSNotificationRecipientsOk returns a tuple with the AllowAdditionalCABDNSNotificationRecipients field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAllowAdditionalCABDNSNotificationRecipients

+`func (o *Product) SetAllowAdditionalCABDNSNotificationRecipients(v bool)`

+SetAllowAdditionalCABDNSNotificationRecipients sets AllowAdditionalCABDNSNotificationRecipients field to given value.

+### GetIsCABDNSEmailLinkValidationRequired

+`func (o *Product) GetIsCABDNSEmailLinkValidationRequired() bool`

+GetIsCABDNSEmailLinkValidationRequired returns the IsCABDNSEmailLinkValidationRequired field if non-nil, zero value otherwise.

+### GetIsCABDNSEmailLinkValidationRequiredOk

+`func (o *Product) GetIsCABDNSEmailLinkValidationRequiredOk() (*bool, bool)`

+GetIsCABDNSEmailLinkValidationRequiredOk returns a tuple with the IsCABDNSEmailLinkValidationRequired field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIsCABDNSEmailLinkValidationRequired

+`func (o *Product) SetIsCABDNSEmailLinkValidationRequired(v bool)`

+SetIsCABDNSEmailLinkValidationRequired sets IsCABDNSEmailLinkValidationRequired field to given value.

+### GetIsEmailBoxValidationRequired

+`func (o *Product) GetIsEmailBoxValidationRequired() bool`

+GetIsEmailBoxValidationRequired returns the IsEmailBoxValidationRequired field if non-nil, zero value otherwise.

+### GetIsEmailBoxValidationRequiredOk

+`func (o *Product) GetIsEmailBoxValidationRequiredOk() (*bool, bool)`

+GetIsEmailBoxValidationRequiredOk returns a tuple with the IsEmailBoxValidationRequired field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIsEmailBoxValidationRequired

+`func (o *Product) SetIsEmailBoxValidationRequired(v bool)`

+SetIsEmailBoxValidationRequired sets IsEmailBoxValidationRequired field to given value.

+### GetRequiresRegistrationDocuments

+`func (o *Product) GetRequiresRegistrationDocuments() bool`

+GetRequiresRegistrationDocuments returns the RequiresRegistrationDocuments field if non-nil, zero value otherwise.

+### GetRequiresRegistrationDocumentsOk

+`func (o *Product) GetRequiresRegistrationDocumentsOk() (*bool, bool)`

+GetRequiresRegistrationDocumentsOk returns a tuple with the RequiresRegistrationDocuments field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRequiresRegistrationDocuments

+`func (o *Product) SetRequiresRegistrationDocuments(v bool)`

+SetRequiresRegistrationDocuments sets RequiresRegistrationDocuments field to given value.

+### GetRequiresRegistrationDocumentsOnRegister

+`func (o *Product) GetRequiresRegistrationDocumentsOnRegister() bool`

+GetRequiresRegistrationDocumentsOnRegister returns the RequiresRegistrationDocumentsOnRegister field if non-nil, zero value otherwise.

+### GetRequiresRegistrationDocumentsOnRegisterOk

+`func (o *Product) GetRequiresRegistrationDocumentsOnRegisterOk() (*bool, bool)`

+GetRequiresRegistrationDocumentsOnRegisterOk returns a tuple with the RequiresRegistrationDocumentsOnRegister field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRequiresRegistrationDocumentsOnRegister

+`func (o *Product) SetRequiresRegistrationDocumentsOnRegister(v bool)`

+SetRequiresRegistrationDocumentsOnRegister sets RequiresRegistrationDocumentsOnRegister field to given value.

+### GetAllowRegistrationDocumentsPDF

+`func (o *Product) GetAllowRegistrationDocumentsPDF() bool`

+GetAllowRegistrationDocumentsPDF returns the AllowRegistrationDocumentsPDF field if non-nil, zero value otherwise.

+### GetAllowRegistrationDocumentsPDFOk

+`func (o *Product) GetAllowRegistrationDocumentsPDFOk() (*bool, bool)`

+GetAllowRegistrationDocumentsPDFOk returns a tuple with the AllowRegistrationDocumentsPDF field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAllowRegistrationDocumentsPDF

+`func (o *Product) SetAllowRegistrationDocumentsPDF(v bool)`

+SetAllowRegistrationDocumentsPDF sets AllowRegistrationDocumentsPDF field to given value.

+### GetAllowRegistrationDocumentsJPG

+`func (o *Product) GetAllowRegistrationDocumentsJPG() bool`

+GetAllowRegistrationDocumentsJPG returns the AllowRegistrationDocumentsJPG field if non-nil, zero value otherwise.

+### GetAllowRegistrationDocumentsJPGOk

+`func (o *Product) GetAllowRegistrationDocumentsJPGOk() (*bool, bool)`

+GetAllowRegistrationDocumentsJPGOk returns a tuple with the AllowRegistrationDocumentsJPG field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAllowRegistrationDocumentsJPG

+`func (o *Product) SetAllowRegistrationDocumentsJPG(v bool)`

+SetAllowRegistrationDocumentsJPG sets AllowRegistrationDocumentsJPG field to given value.

+### GetIsGenerateRevocationCode

+`func (o *Product) GetIsGenerateRevocationCode() bool`

+GetIsGenerateRevocationCode returns the IsGenerateRevocationCode field if non-nil, zero value otherwise.

+### GetIsGenerateRevocationCodeOk

+`func (o *Product) GetIsGenerateRevocationCodeOk() (*bool, bool)`

+GetIsGenerateRevocationCodeOk returns a tuple with the IsGenerateRevocationCode field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIsGenerateRevocationCode

+`func (o *Product) SetIsGenerateRevocationCode(v bool)`

+SetIsGenerateRevocationCode sets IsGenerateRevocationCode field to given value.

+### GetProductValidity

+`func (o *Product) GetProductValidity() ProductValidity`

+GetProductValidity returns the ProductValidity field if non-nil, zero value otherwise.

+### GetProductValidityOk

+`func (o *Product) GetProductValidityOk() (*ProductValidity, bool)`

+GetProductValidityOk returns a tuple with the ProductValidity field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetProductValidity

+`func (o *Product) SetProductValidity(v ProductValidity)`

+SetProductValidity sets ProductValidity field to given value.

+### HasProductValidity

+`func (o *Product) HasProductValidity() bool`

+HasProductValidity returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)